delphi-blocks/wirldocs/docs/server/neon.md

 ## WiRL and Neon Integration

-WiRL seamlessly integrates with Neon through its default [MessageBody readers and writers](message-body).
+WiRL seamlessly integrates with Neon through its default [Entity Providers](entity-providers).
 This integration allows automatic serialization and deserialization of objects in request bodies and response returns.

 ## Configuring Neon in WiRL